Survivors who contact us raise many important questions. Here we offer some answers and perspectives.

 While qualifications and membership of a professional association may offer some protection from malpractice by therapists, they do not guarantee that he or she has the human qualities and skills needed to work with abuse survivors.
 We have heard from many callers who said they felt most supported by someone who simply had the capacity and willingness to do so – a neighbour, a community mental health nurse, a support worker, a student counsellor and many more who may never had any advanced training.
 Research has shown that most survivors feel best supported by people in the voluntary/charity sector where they felt heard, believed and respected.

 If there is something that you do not feel comfortable with when working with a therapist or counsellor, and it could not be resolved by talking to them directly, you can contact their professional association or employer to get advice or make a formal complaint.
 BACP and UKCP, the two leading professional associations for therapists, outline the process on their respective websites.

 Group work – whether it’s group therapy, psychoeducation groups or peer-led support groups – is also known to be highly empowering for abuse survivors who feel ready to join a group.
 Many survivors build up confidence in one-to-one counselling before connecting with a group; others feel more comfortable being part of a group before moving on to individual counselling or therapy.

 NAPAC knows from experience that support groups can transform lives.
 We will continue to offer support groups whenever funding permits, but please also review The Survivors Trust website to find other organisations running groups in your area.

-Some survivors have also found it useful to join peer-to-peer support groups such as CODA, Al-Anon or ACOA – all of which address the impacts of having grown up around people who were abusive, neglectful or otherwise unable to support a child.
+Some survivors have also found it useful to join peer-to-peer support groups such as CoDA, Al-Anon, or ACA or seek support Nacoa – all of which address the impacts of having grown up around people who were abusive, neglectful or otherwise unable to support a child.

 How can I overcome my fear of medical examinations?